Saturday, September 14, 2024

 ● Initial stance and transformation in gait approaching a couch or bench ●

-● How a client/patient places himself/herself upon furniture (open or tentative) ●
+● How a client/patient habitually places himself/herself upon the furniture ●

 ● The initial seated or recumbent postures of additional postural settling in ●